banyansecurity/pybanyan/banyan/ext/vmware/README.md

 VSPHERE_NOSSL="Set to Disable ssl host certificate verification"
 ```

 Other credentials configuration methods are available.
-See the pyVmomi docs for details.
+See the VMware docs for details.

 ## Test